 We keep service tickets open until you confirm that the issue has been resolved by the information your Customer Success team provided.
 If you do not respond to the information provided, we will send you a follow up email.
 If we don’t receive confirmation from you in a timely manner after the follow up email we will close the ticket.
 If more information comes to light, customer can enter a new ticket to resume the investigation.

-(Product-specific) These ticket statuses will automatically close after a period of time, based on the following criteria:
+These ticket statuses will automatically close after a period of time, based on the following criteria: